What Will Happen to Us: Plot

 In Rome three friends end to give the exams in last year of grammar high school, and grant a lovely summer holiday in Greece, on the island of Santorini.
 Matteo is a young problematic and indifferent, which is hoping for a ransom of his controversial personality through love.
 Manuel is a gruff guy who hates his late father, and hopes for a better future for himself, because he does not want to work at the pet store with her mother.
-Paolo is the more shy of the group, who is in search of himself and of love.
-In Greece the three know beautiful girls, however also suffer betrayals of love.
-At the end of the story, only Manuel discovers himself, becoming more loving and positive towards life.
+Paolo, nicknamed Pio, is the shiest of the group and is in search of himself and love.
+In Greece the three know beautiful girls and suffer betrayals of love.
+At the end of the movie, only Manuel discovers himself, becoming more loving and positive towards life.